de suchen

 The Research Centre

+Next to other organisations such as the Hanseatic History Society, we represent the history of the Hanse within Germany and internationally.
 At the European Hansemuseum, researchers from all over the world find a place to conduct and discuss their work on this international topic.
-The FGHO organises conferences, workshops and seminars, offers scholarships and invites guest researchers.
-The scientific library is open to researchers on request.
+The FGHO organises conferences, workshops and summerschools.
+The specialized library on Hanse history is open to researchers on request.